quarkusio/quarkus-quickstarts/jta-quickstart/README.md

 Do transactional work in an asynchronous JAX-RS method using AsyncResponse and MicroProfile Context Propagation:

-> curl -XPOST http://0.0.0.0:8080/jta/async-with-suspended # This should return the value 3 which corresponds to an transaction
+> curl -XPOST http://0.0.0.0:8080/jta/async-with-suspended # This should return the value 3 which corresponds to a transaction

 Do transactional work in a completion stage: